Jack Lahne: Loan to AIK

 On 4 April 2019, the same day SC Amiens purchased Lahne, it was announced the club had agreed to loan Lahne to reigning Allsvenskan champions AIK until 31 July 2019.
 Lahne made his Allsvenskan debut for AIK on 8 April 2019, coming on as a substitute for Saku Ylätupa in a 0–0 draw against IFK Norrköping.
 On 14 April 2019 in an Allsvenskan game against IK Sirius, Lahne scored his first goal for AIK in a 2–1 win.
 On 1 July 2019, Amiens exercised their option to end Lahne's loan deal with AIK prematurely.

 Loan to Örebro

 On 28 February 2020, Lahne joined Örebro SK on loan until the summer of 2020.
 He made his competitive debut for Örebro in a 2019–20 Svenska Cupen game against IF Elfsborg in February 2020.
 He played in 10 Allsvenskan games without scoring before returning to Amiens on 31 July 2020.

 Loan to Häcken

 On 4 March 2021, Lahne joined Häcken on loan for the 2021 Allsvenskan season.

 Loan to Újpest

 On 28 July 2022, Lahne signed for Hungarian club Újpest on loan.

 Loan to Start

 In February 2023, Lahne signed for Norwegian First Division club Start on loan for the 2023 season.

+Egersund

+On 29 July 2024, Lahne returned to the Norwegian First Division, joining Egersund on a permanent deal following his departure from Amiens.

 International career

 Lahne has made a total of 30 appearances for the Sweden U17 and U19 teams.
+He was called up to the Zambia national team for a set of friendlies in November 2025.

 Personal life

-He was adopted to Sweden from Zambia at an early age.
+Lahne was adopted to Sweden from Zambia at an early age.